-Our Company does not have any preference share capital as on the date of this Red Herring Prospectus.
+Our Company does not have any preference share capital as on the date of the Red Herring Prospectus and this Prospectus.

 3. Issue of equity shares for consideration other than cash or out of revaluation reserves and through Bonus Issue: